burakyilmazrobotics/burakyilmazrobotics/README.md

 - 👀 I’m interested in electronics, data science, image processing, signal processing and biomedical engineering
 - 🌱 I’m currently learning big data technologies
 - 💞️ I’m looking to collaborate on biomedical image processing
-- 📫 How to reach me burak.yilmaz@karatay.edu.tr
+- 📫 How to reach me byilmaz@ktun.edu.tr

 <!---
 burakyilmazrobotics/burakyilmazrobotics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.